-We visit Orvieto today, one of the most important Etruscan cities, situated high on the summit of a volcanic rock above stunning fields of green fields of vine, olive and cypress trees.
+We visit Orvieto today, one of the most important Etruscan cities, situated high on the summit of volcanic rock above stunning green fields of vine, olive and cypress trees.
 A local guide will show us the highlights including the incredible 14th century Gothic Cathedral, a remarkable structure built under the order of Pope Urban IV to commemorate the Miracle of Bolsena, the religious design is displayed in the large windows, golden mosaics, two magnificent chapels and five Renaissance bells.
 On our return we stop in the historic town of Amelia located on top of a scenic, rocky hill and a historically-strategic location for the Romans.
 It’s easy to marvel at the sheer beauty of this historic city, with its dramatic scenery, ancient buildings and incredible town walls dating back to the 3rd century BC.

 Day 5 Spello - Assisi